jamietanna/sarahseewhy.github.io/_posts/2020-09-24-on-mental-health.md

 Psychologists don't know why some walk away from trauma without a mental scratch and others are haunted for the rest of their lives.
 I'm in the latter group.

 Over the years I've learned what contributes to an attack.
-The attacks are infrequent but can be devastating, though I get better at healing every day.
+The attacks are infrequent, two in the last ten years, but can be devastating.
+I've gotten much better at bouncing back.

 Frustratingly, it's still challenging to pinpoint the complex interplay of variables and I can be blindsided by interactions.

 In May 2019 I was blindsided by an unremarkable interaction at work that triggered the PTSD and for the next few weeks I lived in near-constant fear, reliving my trauma almost every day.
 This culminated in a severe panic attack which spiralled into a depressive episode.

-I lost the will to live overnight and have spent the past year piecing myself back together.
+I lost the will to live overnight and spent the next few months piecing myself back together.

 It's the reason I stopped writing.

-I tried, but writing without acknowledging what I was going through felt hollow and disingenuous.
+I tried, but writing without acknowledging what had happened felt hollow and disingenuous.

 For the longest time I had neither the courage nor the ability to describe what happened.

 Yet, for me, healing has only come through surfacing that trauma, being honest and being vulnerable.

-Just over a year has gone by and I've finally found the words.

 -----------------------------------